Graph Data Structure and Algorithms (Example)

 Applications of Graph Data Structure

 A graph has many use cases.
-There are a lot of algorithms that use Graphs a lot.
-Here’re some of the applications of the Graph:
+There are a lot of algorithms that use Graphs.
+Here are some of the applications of the Graph:

-• Facebook uses Graphs to find the mutual friend of the users.
+• Facebook uses Graphs to find the mutual friends of the users.
 Its algorithm considers each user as a node of a graph.

-• For resource allocation, DAG (Direct Acyclic Graph) is used.
+• For resource allocation, a DAG (Directed Acyclic Graph) is used.
 It checks the dependency of the resources.

-• Google Search Engine uses graphs to create the ranking for websites.
+• The Google Search Engine uses graphs to create the ranking for websites.

 • A mapping device uses the graph data structure.

-• Router and t’s protocol uses the Graph to learn the path of the destination path.
+• A Router and its protocol use the Graph to learn the path to the destination.